Gladiolys/fipn/wordpress/customization/wp-plugins/better-wp-security/readme.txt

 7. Advanced Security Tools

 == Changelog ==

+= 8.1.2 =
+* Tweak: Require a Title when creating a new Dashboard.
+* Bug Fix: Don't attempt to send a Site Scan notification for Clean scans preventing a fatal error after scheduled site scans.

 = 8.1.1 =
 * Bug Fix: Error when visiting the Notifications page after activating a module with notifications for the first time.